 Caponata is a Sicilian classic.
 With its Arabic and Spanish influences, Sicilian cuisine is completely different from Italian cuisine.
 This caponata is full of flavors with sweet and sour.
 Making the caponata will only take half an hour and if you follow our ZuivelarijRecipe you only need one pan.
+We make it with walnuts instead of pine nuts.
 On a bruschetta with our Berloumi halloumi.
 It’s delicious!

 Making the caponata.